 These types of offenses can be remedied much more affordably when you handle them in court because you have an opportunity to show the court your valid insurance or registration for a $25 dismissal fee in most cases.
 (For comparison, GC Services would want over $800 for a no insurance ticket.)

 Get Help With Your 14601.1 (a) Driving on a Suspended License Charge

-As a traffic defense attorney in Southern California, I’ve handled hundreds of VC 14601.1 charges and probably thousands of traffic tickets that were the reason for the suspended license in the first place.
+As a Los Angeles traffic ticket attorney, I’ve handled hundreds of VC 14601.1 charges and probably thousands of traffic tickets that were the reason for the suspended license in the first place.

-As an attorney I can help you get the VC 14601.1 (a) charge dismissed, or negotiate a non-moving violation on your behalf, such as a VC 12500 driving without a license charge.
+As an attorney I can help you fight the VC 14601.1 (a) charge and try for a dismissal or try to negotiate a non-moving violation on your behalf, such as a VC 12500 driving without a license charge.